-- Working hypothesis that UCRB can serve as a buffer to compensate for extreme low flow in the SVT during drought periods needs to be re-evaluated. - Assumption that streamflows in the two river systems are relatively independent of each other due to a difference in the climatic regimes needs to be reevaluated. - Our analysis indicated that: -- Flow values in two basins = significantly correlated (444 year record) -- HH and LL events dominated, not HL or LH scenarios. - Hence annual streamflow variability in the SVT especially extreme streamflow is not independent of annual streamflow variability in the UCRB. - Severe drought in one basin will tend to be accompanied by severe drought in the other basin, even though the two areas are widely separated geographically. - High volume water supply of the large UCRB may allow continued buffering during climate stress; but demand on this supply also increasing due to non-climatic factors
+- Working hypothesis that UCRB can serve as a buffer to compensate for extreme low flow in the SVT during drought periods needs to be re-evaluated. - Assumption that streamflows in the two river systems are relatively independent of each other due to a difference in the climatic regimes needs to be reevaluated. - Our analysis indicated that: -- Flow values in two basins = significantly correlated (444 year record) -- HH and LL events dominated, not HL or LH scenarios. - Hence annual streamflow variability in the SVT especially extreme streamflow is not independent of annual streamflow variability in the UCRB. - Severe drought in one basin will tend to be accompanied by severe drought in the other basin - High volume water supply of the large UCRB may allow continued buffering during climate stress; but demand on this supply also increasing due to non-climatic factors